aws/aws-graviton-getting-started/perfrunbook/configuring_your_loadgen.md

 [Graviton Performance Runbook toplevel](./graviton_perfrunbook.md)

 The load generator setup is important to understand and verify: it generates the load that is expected.
-An unknown load-generation setup can lead to not measuring the expected experiment and getting hard to interpret results.
+An unknown load-generation setup can lead to not measuring the expected experiment and getting results that are hard to interpret.
 Below is a checklist to step through and verify the load generator is working as expected.

 1. Ensure the load generator instance is large enough for driving traffic to the Systems-under-test (SUTs), we recommend using 12xl instances or larger.
 2. When generating load, verify the load-generator instance is not using 100% CPU for load-generators that use blocking IO.
 For load-generators that busy poll, verify that it is spending ~50% of its time in the busy poll loop by utilizing `perf`  to verify where the load generator code is spending time.
 See [Section 5.b](./debug_code_perf.md) on how to generate CPU time profiles to verify this.
 3. If the load-generator is close to its limit, measurements taken may be measuring the load-generator's ability to generate load and not the SUT's ability to process that load.
 A load-generator that is spending less than 50% of its time generating load is a good target to ensure you are measuring the SUT.
 4. When generating load, verify the load-generator is receiving valid responses and not a large number of errors from the SUT.
-For example, the [Wrk2](https://github.com/giltene/wrk2) load generator showing many errors meaning the test point is invalid:
+For example, the example below shows the [Wrk2](https://github.com/giltene/wrk2) load generator receiving many errors, meaning the test point is invalid:
   ```bash
   Running 30s test @ http://127.0.0.1:80/index.html
   2 threads and 100 connections